jacqueminv/poxd/README.markdown

 ## Running with Hyde

-The hyde engine has two entry points:
+The hyde engine has three entry points:

-1. Initialization
+1. Initializer

         python hyde.py -i -s path/to/your/site [-t template_name = default] [-f]
     During initialization hyde creates a basic website by copying the specified template (or default).
 This template contains the skeleton site layout, some content pages and settings.py.

     Be careful with the -f setting, though: it will overwrite your website.

-2. Generation
+2. Generator

-        python hyde.py -g -s path/to/your/site [-d deploy_dir=path/to/your/site/deploy]
+        python hyde.py -g -s path/to/your/site [-d deploy_dir=path/to/your/site/deploy] [-k]

     This will process the content and media and copy the generated website to your deploy directory.

+    If the -k option is specified, hyde will monitor the source folder for changes and automatically process them when the changes are encountered.
+This option is very handy when tweaking css or markup to quickly check the results.
+Note of caution: This option does not update listing files or excerpt files.
+It is recommended that you run -g again before you deploy the website.

+3. Web Server

+        python hyde.py -w -s path/to/your/site [-d deploy_dir=path/to/your/site/deploy]

+    This will start an instance of a cherrypy server and serve the generated website at localhost:8080.

 ## Site structure